davidferret/Number-Analyzer/README.md

 # Number Analyzer

-This program processes a set of integers to determine statistical insights, including the largest and smallest values, median, and average.
+This is a project that processes a set of integers to determine useful statistical insights, including the largest and smallest values, the median, and the average.
+It's designed to help you quickly analyze a dataset and extract key numerical trends.

-- **Finds Largest & Smallest Numbers**: Identifies the highest and lowest values in the set.
-- **Median Calculation**: Sorts the numbers and computes the median.
-- **Average Calculation**: Computes the arithmetic mean of the entered values.
-- **User-Friendly Input Handling**: Accepts space-separated integers and repeats calculations upon request.
+The way I programmed this project was by implementing a system that takes in space-separated integers, sorts them, and identifies the highest and lowest numbers.
+Then, it calculates the median by selecting the middle value or averaging the two middle numbers when applicable.
+It also computes the arithmetic mean, giving you a clear measure of the dataset’s central tendency.
+I included an interactive feature that allows you to repeat the calculations with new data, making it more flexible and user-friendly.

+I built this project because I wanted a simple way to analyze numbers without needing a spreadsheet or a calculator.
+It was a good challenge to implement sorting logic and statistical functions while keeping the input and output intuitive.
+I hope that this helps you get quick insights from numerical data in an easy way.

-## Example Usage
+## Example Output
 ```
 --- Number Analyzer ---
 Enter the number of integers you want to input: 5